-Da Luca looks a little out of place on the Seychelles.
-The modern design is at odds with alot of the more traditional laid back buildings around the islands but the angular water features leading through to the open fronted restaurant really draw you in!
-Well that and the massive sign promising big heaps of ice cream!
+Da Luca looks a little out of place on Seychelles.
+The modern design is at odds with a lot of the more traditional laid-back buildings around the islands but, the angular water features leading through to the open-fronted restaurant really draw you in!
+Well, that and the massive sign promising big heaps of ice cream!

 This certainly isn’t the cheapest place on earth; two cocktails, two pizzas and two deserts cost us 710 rupees (about £40) but in the context of the relatively high prices for food on Seychelles I certainly didn’t feel robbed.
 You’d easily spend this on a similar meal in London with no guarantees you’d get as good a quality food.

 For me, I’d highly recommend a stop off at Da Luca Gelateria if you’re in the area, good pizza, amazing ice cream and prices that aren’t going to ruin your holiday.